vitejs/vite/docs/guide/api-environment.md

 # Environment API

 :::warning Low-level API
 Initial work for this API was introduced in Vite 5.1 with the name "Vite Runtime API".
 This guide describes a revised API, renamed to Environment API.
-This API will be released in Vite 6.
-You can already test it in the latest `vite@6.0.0-alpha.x` version.
+This API will be released in Vite 6 as experimental.
+You can already test it in the latest `vite@6.0.0-beta.x` version.

 Resources:

-- [Environment API PR](https://github.com/vitejs/vite/pull/16471) where the new API is implemented and reviewed.
 - [Feedback discussion](https://github.com/vitejs/vite/discussions/16358) where we are gathering feedback about the new APIs.

-Feel free to send us PRs against the `v6/environment-api` branch to fix the issues you discover.
+- [Environment API PR](https://github.com/vitejs/vite/pull/16471) where the new API were implemented and reviewed.

 Please share with us your feedback as you test the proposal.
 :::

 Vite 6 formalizes the concept of Environments, introducing new APIs to create and configure them as well as accessing options and context utilities with a consistent API.
 Since Vite 2, there were two implicit Environments (`client` and `ssr`).
 Plugin Hooks received a `ssr` boolean in the last options parameter to identify the target environment for each processed module.
 Several APIs expected an optional last `ssr` parameter to properly associate modules to the correct environment (for example `server.moduleGraph.getModuleByUrl(url, { ssr })`).
 The `ssr` environment was configured using `config.ssr` that had a partial set of the options present in the client environment.
 During dev, both `client` and `ssr` environment were running concurrently with a single shared plugin pipeline.
 During build, each build got a new resolved config instance with a new set of plugins.